pmndrs/zustand/docs/guides/auto-generating-selectors.md

 ## Vanilla Store

-If you are using a vanilla store, then consider the function below.
+If you are using a vanilla store, use the following approach:

 ```typescript
 import { useStore, StoreApi } from "zustand";